parinay14/analysing-human-behaviour-using-data-science/README.md

 behavior in academic and workplace environments.
 Our research adopts the Big Five Personality Traits framework, also known as the Five-Factor Model (FFM) or the OCEAN model, which categorizes human personality into five distinct dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.

-These five traits provide a robust taxonomy for understanding the various ways individuals perceive and interact with the world around them.
+These five traits provide a robust taxonomy for understanding how individuals perceive and interact with the world around them.
 By leveraging this model, we aim to predict how different personality types will perform in work-related tasks, especially in high-stakes environments such as job placements.

 1.1 The Big Five Personality Traits